Tensor Network Estimation of Distribution Algorithms: Background

-The generative model used in \cite{original_geo} and follow-up work \cite{generalization_metrics_geo, bmw_geo, symmetric_geo, linearly_constrained_geo} is a TNBM with an MPS tensor network.
-To train the TNBM on the selected data points, one can minimize the training negative log-likelihood via gradient descent.
-Each training step consists of a full back-and-forth sweep over all tensors using an algorithm that is very similar to the 2-site DMRG algorithm from quantum physics \cite{white1992density} and that was originally put forward in \cite{han2018unsupervised}.
+The generative model used by \cite{original_geo} and follow-up work \cite{generalization_metrics_geo, bmw_geo, symmetric_geo, linearly_constrained_geo} is a TNBM with an MPS tensor network.
+To train the TNBM on the selected data points, one can minimize the training negative log-likelihood via gradient descent, for example, using the procedure described in \ref{appendix:training_algo}.

 Using TNBMs in their GEO framework the authors of \cite{original_geo} obtain state of the art results on certain financial portfolio optimization problems and in later work show that it can be used with some success on optimization problems with black-box functions that are expensive to compute \cite{bmw_geo}.